toastnz/favicon/README.md

 ## Usage

-Upload your Favicon under Settings in the CMS and add $FaviconMetaTags to the template, within the <head> tag:
+Upload your Favicon under Settings in the CMS and add the variable $FaviconMetaTags to the template, within the &lt;head&gt; tag:

 ```html
 <head>